 Finally, how should you go about selecting a web survey tool?

-Determine Your Needs.
+- Determine Your Needs.
 This should seem obvious, but it’s not.
-I’ve worked with companies where senior managers have become enamored with SurveyMonkey, Zoomerang, or some other product because they had experienced a survey as a respondent from some tool.
+I’ve worked with companies where senior managers have become enamored with SurveyMonkey, QuestionPro or some other product because they had taken a survey as a respondent from that tool.
 It shows great marketing!
-But when I ask them if they know if SurveyMonkey will meet their requirements for their survey, the tone of the response told me to back off.
+But when I ask them if they know if Survey Tool A will meet their requirements for their survey, the tone of the response told me to back off.
 The basic tools, including SurveyMonkey, have limitations.

 In summary, online survey software tools can make the job of conducting survey research much easier and less expensive.
 When selecting a particular tool, you have many factors to consider.
 The most important factor is your level of knowledge of good survey research practices.
 Without that, you may well be driving blindly without knowing you’re blind.
-(I’ll give a final plug for my Survey Design and Survey Data Analysis Workshops.)